Get Over 250 Recipes

 An inner ecosystem that is out of balance is one where bacteria and yeast have grown out of control.
 The intestinal wall becomes inflamed.
 Bacteria and fragments of bacteria are able to slip past the gut wall and drain into the liver.

 This is bad news for the liver.

-Researchers have found that a toxic and unhealthy liver is common in those with leaky gut and bacterial overgrowth.
-(4)(5) Other research shows that the progression of liver disease is driven by leaky gut.
-(6) A constant rush of bacteria, bacteria fragments, and outside irritants into the liver can overwhelm the liver’s ability to clear these toxins.
+Researchers have found that a toxic and unhealthy liver is common in those with leaky gut and bacterial overgrowth.7,8 Other research shows that the progression of liver disease is driven by leaky gut.9 A constant rush of bacteria, bacteria fragments, and outside irritants into the liver can overwhelm the liver’s ability to clear these toxins.

-The danger of a leaky gut does not end with an overworked liver.
 With time, a wounded inner ecosystem may even stimulate fibrosis (or injury) of liver tissue.
-Once this happens, the entire body is at risk for disease, infection, and Candida overgrowth.
-(7)
+Once this happens, the entire body is at risk for disease, infection, and Candida overgrowth.10

-30%-50% of those with liver cirrhosis—or extreme liver damage—succumb to the systemic effects of circulating bacteria and fragments of bacteria.
-(8)(9) Other studies show that those with end-stage liver damage also have leaky gut.
-(10)
+Thirty percent to 50 percent of those with liver cirrhosis — or extreme liver damage — succumb to the systemic effects of circulating bacteria and fragments of bacteria.11,12 Other studies show that those with end-stage liver damage also have leaky gut.13

 Once bacteria, yeast, or outside toxins get past the liver, their ability to pollute the body is unchecked.
 As these pollutants circulate, the liver diligently attempts to get rid of both circulating waste and new irritants draining into the liver from a leaky gut.

 It is a vicious cycle.
 The first step to breaking the cycle is to heal the gut.